Between Beauty and Decay

 The exhibition debuts at a time when many populations are living with a great amount of uncertainty and fear.
 Daily political change, exaggerated opinions, and protest shape and inform our collective health.
 These artists tackle issues that are porous and specific to this moment, allowing for in depth reads of identity, politicism, power, terror, the end of nature, grief, human suffering and survival.
 The precarious state of the governmental policy protecting land and land rights, migration patterns and refugee crises, and the reality of the American corporate state are swirling about in a tempest around the the world; the artists in this exhibition deal both will all be explored.

-American artist, Andrew Erdos’ work, Astral Projections, manifests visually, the idea of out of body experience, a breakdown of linear time, and the travel of a soul.
+American artist, Andrew Erdos’ work manifests visually, the idea of out of body experience, a breakdown of linear time, and the travel of a soul.
 Fossil fuels are the reincarnated energy of prehistoric life.
 They have been the catalyst for a dramatic human evolution and the conclusion of the Holocene Epoch.
-Colorful images form on the surface of the Newtown Creek as oil traces rise from the earth and meet the sky.
-A visually beautiful and ephemeral moment is created as these forces meet again.
+New work which combines shattered glass mountains, video projection, and television monitors, reflects upon these system breakdowns and the beauty that is emitted through horrific processes.
 It is an allegorical lens through which to view humanities dependence on oil, the wondrous bounty and innovation that fossil fuels have allowed humanity to achieve, which concurrently and adversely has created systemic manifestations of environmental and social violence, as well as environmental racism.
 The video is unaltered and minimally edited footage of the Newtown Creek, directly across the street from Erdos’ studio in Brooklyn.
 Erdos’ piece will be installed as a two-channel video of the same file.
 The piece will be projected full-bleed onto the ceiling as well as the floor, sandwiching the viewer in the middle of the piece, enveloping them into the ethos of the work.

 Expounding more on psychological effects of conflict, and the notions of post- traumatic stress, is the work of Basma Al Sharif.
 Deep Sleep is a hypnosis-inducing pan-geographic shuttle built on brainwave generating binaural beats.
 The film takes us on a journey through the sound waves of Gaza to travel between different sights of modern ruin.
 From the ruins of an ancient civilization embedded in a modern civilization (Athens), to the derelict buildings of anonymous sites (Malta), and a site that is post-civilization (the Gaza Strip).
 Shot while under self-hypnosis, the artist’s performance-film asks us to move from the corporeal self to the cinema space in a collective act of bilocation that transcends the limits of geographical borders, time and space.